303231

 Return on Invested Capital (ROIC)

-Vishay Intertechnology's five-year average ROIC was 19.8%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
-Its returns suggest it historically did a subpar job investing in profitable growth initiatives.
+Vishay Intertechnology's five-year average ROIC was 18.6%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
+Its returns suggest it historically did a subpar job investing in profitable business initiatives.

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Over the last two years, Vishay Intertechnology's ROIC has averaged a 7.2 percentage point increase each year.
-This is a good sign, and if Vishay Intertechnology's returns keep rising, there's a chance it could evolve into an investable business.
+Over the last few years, Vishay Intertechnology's ROIC averaged 4.6 percentage point increases.
+This is a good sign, and we hope the company can continue improving.

 Is Now The Time?